brightigiemokha/python_pc_quiz/README.md

 ## Language
 * Python3

+# Libraries And Modules Used
+-**getch** - The module that gets a character from user input, with no output
+- **subprocess** - This module provides a clear page for next questions
+- **sys** - This module provides access to some objects used or maintained by the interpreter and to functions that interact strongly with the interpreter.

 ## Frameworks & Tools
 * Heroku Platform - to deploy the application into live enviroment
 * Gitpod - to create the website
 * Github - to store the repository of website and deploy it
+* AmIResponsive - to get webpage image for readme

 For this project a [Code Institute template](https://github.com/Code-Institute-Org/python-essentials-template), which provides all the files I needed to run the mock terminal in the browser.